S-Packing Colorings of Cubic Graphs: -coloring

-Secondly, if there are vertices colored $1$ in $A$ and $B$, then the only possibility in order to have $|X_1|\ge 5$ is to have one vertex colored $1$ in one partition and four vertices colored 1 in the other partition.
+Second, if there are vertices colored by $1$ in $A$ and $B$, then the only possibility in order to have $|X_1|\ge 5$ is to have one vertex colored by $1$ in one partition and four vertices colored 1 in the other partition (since othewise we obtain adjacent vertices of color $1$).
 Suppose, without loss of generality, that $|X_1\cap A|=1$ and $|X_1\cap B|=4$.
 Exactly three vertices are not colored 1 in $B$.
-Consequently, only three pairs of vertices can have the same color $2$ and the nine vertices not colored $1$ cannot be all colored with the remaining colors 2 and 3. \end{proof}
+Consequently, only three pairs of vertices can have the same color $2$ and the three vertices not colored by $1$ in $A$ cannot be all colored with the remaining colors 2 and 3. \end{proof}

 The next results show that there are sub-families of subcubic graphs that can be colored with fewer colors.